amoneva/2024-10-07-nscr/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "Netherlands Institute for the Study of Crime and Law Enforcement (NSCR)"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Room WN-M129 (100), De Boelelaan 1085, 1081 HV Amsterdam"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "TBD"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "nl"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
-latitude: "52.332981"        # decimal latitude of workshop venue (use https://www.latlong.net/)
+latitude: "TBD"        # decimal latitude of workshop venue (use https://www.latlong.net/)
-longitude: "4.866990"       # decimal longitude of the workshop venue (use https://www.latlong.net)
+longitude: "TBD"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Oct 12, 19, and 26, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Oct 7, 9, 14, and 16, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "10:00 - 15:00 UTC + 2"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2023-10-12      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2024-10-07      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2023-10-26        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2024-10-16        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Samuel H. Langton", "Asier Moneva", "Abby Onencan"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Asier Moneva", "Abby Onencan"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Wim Bernasco", "Harrie Jonkman", "Danielle Stibbe"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Ida Adamse", "Wim Bernasco", "Anne Coomans, "Harrie Jonkman", "Danielle Stibbe"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["amoneva@nscr.nl"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
-eventbrite: "719780622217"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: "TBD"          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}